Easy, gluten-free mac and cheese that is ready in 20 minutes! It’s perfectly creamy, cheesy and delicious.

 Ingredients You’ll Need

-- Gluten-Free Pasta: My favorite brand of pasta is Jovial Foods, but you can use any brand of gluten-free pasta in this recipe.
+- Gluten-Free Pasta: My favorite brand of pasta is Jovial Brand brown rice pasta, but you can use any brand of gluten-free pasta in this recipe.
+I also like barilla gluten free elbow pasta.

-- Mustard Powder: Adds a yummy flavor to the sauce!
+- Mustard Powder: Adds a yummy flavor to the mac n cheese sauce!
+You can also add a little garlic powder if you like.

 How to Make Gluten-Free Mac and Cheese

-- To start – boil some water and cook the pasta according to package instructions in salted water.
+- To start – boil some water in a large pot and cook the gluten free noodles according to package instructions will al dente in salted water.
 While the pasta cooks make the sauce.

 - I like to start by microwaving the milk.
 You want to add warm milk to the sauce so it turns out smooth.
 Cold milk will cause the flour to clump up.